Particle production in a bouncing universe: Particle production in cosmology

 \subsubsection{Results}

-For simulations, we used $\lambda=1$ and replaced the integral by a sum with $10^{3}$ equispaced $k$-values between 0 and 1 on the log scale, the latter being a UV cutoff.
-We chose the log scale due to its utility in presenting the spectrum graphs; we also determined that this selection leads to similar results as choosing equispaced $k$ on the standard scale.
+For simulations, we used $\lambda=1$ and replaced the integral in Eq.~(\ref{eq:ModSumEneDen}) by a sum with $10^{5}$ equispaced $k$-values between $0$ and $1$ on the log scale, the $1$ here representing an ultraviolet cutoff.
+We chose the log scale due to its utility in presenting the spectrum graphs; we also determined that this selection leads to similar results as the one with equispaced $k$ on the $k$ scale itself.

-At the starting time $t=-\tau$ with $\tau=500$, the initial data were $\{v_{0},\psi_{k}^{0}\}$, where $v_{0}$ is evaluated via \eqref{eq:BouUni}.
-We used the negative root of \eqref{eq:SDEffFri} for evolution till $\langle\hat{\rho}\rangle_{\psi}=\rho_{c}$.
-This is the bounce, after which we used the positive root of \eqref{eq:SDEffFri}.
+At the starting time $t=-\tau$ with $\tau=800$, the initial data were $\{v_{0},\psi_{k}^{0}\}$, where $v_{0}$ is evaluated via \eqref{eq:BouUni}.
 To compare with the QFTCB case, we performed the simulation for equal contraction and expansion times.